Medical Policy: 02.01.33

 - 02.04.48 CYP450 Genotyping to Determine Drug Metabolizer Status

 - 02.04.54 Genetic Testing for Mental Health Conditions

 Genetic testing to determine cytochrome p450 2C9 (CYP2C9) and vitamin K epoxide reductase subunit C1 (VKORC1) genetic polymorphisms is considered investigational for the purpose of managing the administration and dosing of warfarin, including use in guiding initial warfarin dose to decrease time to stable INR and reduce the risk of serious bleeding.

 While the evidence suggests a strong association between genetic variants and stable warfarin dose, and to a lesser extent, between genetic variants and INR and bleeding outcomes, the evidence is not sufficient to conclude that testing for CYP2C9 and VKORC1 genetic variants improves health outcomes.
-Genetic testing may help predict the initial warfarin dose within first week of warfarin treatment, but the evidence does not support the conclusion that clinically relevant outcomes, such as bleeding rates or thromboembolism are improved.
-Therefore, genotyping for variants to predict initial warfarin dose is considered investigational.
+Genetic testing may help predict the initial warfarin dose within first week of warfarin treatment, but the evidence, including several meta-analyses of randomized controlled trials, does not provide consistent evidence for the conclusion that clinically relevant outcomes (e.g. bleeding rates, thromboembolism) are improved.
+The evidence is insufficient to determine the effects of the technology on health outcomes and therefore, genotyping for variants to predict initial warfarin dose is considered investigational.